 It is important to gauge the key difference between NSE and BSE.
 This will give us additional clarity on the subject matter.

-- The benchmark index of BSE named SENSEX includes the top 30 well-established companies.
-The index of NSE termed as Nifty depicts the 50 most actively traded companies.
-The stocks belong to diversified sectors such as FMCG, Banking and Finance, Auto, Healthcare, Oil & Gas and so on.
+- The benchmark index of BSE named SENSEX, includes the top 30 well-established companies.
+The index of NSE, termed as Nifty, depicts the 50 most actively traded companies.
+The stocks belong to diversified sectors such as FMCG, Banking and Finance, Auto, Healthcare, Oil & Gas, and so on.
 The Sensex is currently trading at a P/E ratio of 22.03x.
-The Nifty is trading at a P/E ratio of 24.83x as on October 2018.
+The Nifty is trading at a P/E ratio of 24.83x as of October 2018.